DPIclimate/broker/303/docs/Project_Vision.md

 13/05/23:

-- Removed/Changed references from FDT to IoTa DB, as requirement is
-  > removed by stakeholder.
+- Removed/Changed references from FDT to IoTa DB, as requirement was removed by stakeholder.

-- Clarified in “needs and features” that conversion of old DB messages
-  > is performed via a CLI script.
+- Clarified in “needs and features” that conversion of old DB messages, is performed via a CLI script.

-- Added a new requirement regarding mapping of physical and logical IDs
+- Added a new requirement regarding mapping of physical and logical IDs under “Robustness”.
-  > under “Robustness”.

-- Modified constraint release to elaboration phase, as they’ve been
+- Modified constraint release to elaboration phase, as they’ve been dealt with.
-  > dealt with.

 14/05/23:

-- Clarified “Move away from cloud hosting” to “Must not utilise cloud
-  > hosting” in multiple instances, as the current system is also local.
+- Clarified “Move away from cloud hosting” to “Must not utilise cloud hosting” in multiple instances, as the current system is also local.

-- Added phases to planned release sections within “needs and features”,
-  > and “other product requirements” sections.
+- Added phases to planned release sections within “needs and features”, and “other product requirements” sections.

-- Added additional stakeholder entities, including our team, and
-  > separated DPI dev team from general staff.
+- Added additional stakeholder entities, including our team, and separated DPI dev team from general staff.

 - Various modifications to wording and sentence structure.